DevExpress/devextreme-documentation/concepts/05 Widgets/DateBox/00 Getting Started with DateBox/20 Handle the Value Change Event.md

-To handle value change, implement the [onValueChanged](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#onValueChanged) function.
+To handle value changes, implement the [onValueChanged](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#onValueChanged) function.
 In this tutorial, it logs the previous and current values.

 ---
 ##### jQuery